What is B2B event marketing and why you should still consider it

 Trade Shows

-Trade show events are exhibitions of brands in the same industry where they can promote their products and services and network with others.
+Trade show events are exhibitions of brands within the same industry, where they can showcase their products and services and network with others.
 This is great for CRM brands and their alternatives or competitors.

-Like user conferences, trade shows tend to be costly and are great if you want quick ROI.
-Still, it must be planned thoroughly, otherwise, you’ll just be burning your budget without reaching the optimum results expected.
+Like user conferences, trade shows tend to be costly and are ideal if you want a quick return on investment (ROI).
+Still, it must be planned thoroughly; otherwise, you’ll just be burning your budget without reaching the optimum results expected.

-A good element to include in a trade show is a speaking session so you can have dedicated time to promote your product or service to the attendees.
+A valuable element to include in a trade show is a speaking session, allowing you to dedicate time to promoting your product or service to attendees.

-It must still be done tactfully though by not making it sound like a sales pitch.
-One way you can do this is by inviting clients to do part of the presentation.
-This makes the benefits and the solution your brand presents become more convincing.
+It must still be done tactfully, though, by not making it sound like a sales pitch.
+One way to do this is by inviting clients to participate in part of the presentation.
+This makes the benefits and the solution your brand presents more convincing.

 Ideally, a trade show consists of booths where businesses can present their branding strategy.
 It’s also great to offer good-quality giveaways that are related to your brand.